ballerina-platform/module-ballerinax-notion/README.md

 ## Useful links

--   For more information go to the [`notion` package](https://central.ballerina.io/ballerinax/notion/latest).
+-   For more information go to the [`ballerinax/notion` package](https://central.ballerina.io/ballerinax/notion/latest).
 -   For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
 -   Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
 -   Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.